Palatka, Florida: History

-The arrival of land-hungry American settlers created confrontations with the resident Seminole.
+The arrival of land-hungry European-American settlers created confrontations with the resident Seminole.
 When the government attempted to relocate the tribe to the west of the Mississippi as part of Indian Removal starting in 1833, the Second Seminole War began.
 The Seminole attacked and burned Pilatka in 1835.

 Recognizing the site's strategic importance for control of the St. Johns River, the main artery into Central Florida, the US Army in 1838 established Fort Shannon, named for Captain Samuel Shannon.
 It included a garrison, supply depot and hospital.
-By 1842 most of the Seminole had moved to Indian Territory, and consequently Fort Shannon was abandoned by the army in 1843.
+By 1842 most of the Seminole had moved to Indian Territory, and Fort Shannon was abandoned by the army in 1843.

 Settlers made use of the military piers and buildings, including eight blockhouses, to develop the town.
 By 1847, it was growing rapidly.
 In 1849, Putnam County was created, with Pilatka the county seat.
 With the help of Judge Isaac H. Bronson, it was incorporated as a city on January 8, 1853.

-During the 1850s, Florida in general and Pilatka in particular gained a reputation as a haven for invalids escaping northern winters.
-Steamboats carried them up the river in increasing numbers.
+During the 1850s, Florida in general and Pilatka in particular gained a reputation as a seasonal haven for invalids and others escaping severe northern winters.
+Steamboats carried them up the St. John's River in increasing numbers.
 One visitor wrote that amusements included "sailing, fishing, rowing, walking, riding in buggies and on horseback, whist, euchre, backgammon and hunting".

-The tourist trend was interrupted by the Civil War, when gunboats cruised the waters and Pilatka was destitute and largely deserted.
+The tourist trend was interrupted by the Civil War, when gunboats cruised the waters.
+Pilatka was destitute and largely deserted.
 On October 7, 1862, the USS Cimarron fired several shells over the town after seeing some Confederate cavalry.
 Mary Boyd pleaded with Union Commander Maxwell Woodhull to spare Pilatka, assuring him that the horse soldiers were not residents.
 He complied.

-Among the notable residents of Pilatka during the war was Confederate spy Lola Sánchez and her sisters.
-Sánchez became upset when their father was falsely accused of being a Confederate spy by the members of the Union Army and imprisoned.
-Officers of the Union Army then occupied their residence in Palatka, Florida.
+Among the notable residents of Pilatka during the war were Confederate spy Lola Sánchez and her sisters.
+Sánchez became upset when their father was falsely accused of being a Confederate spy and imprisoned by Union Army soldiers.
+Union officers took over their house in Palatka.
 On one occasion Sánchez overheard various officers’ planning a raid and alerted the Confederates forces.

-As a result, the Confederate forces, led by Capt.
+Confederate forces, led by Capt.
 John Jackson Dickison, surprised and captured the Union troops on the day of the supposed raid in what is known as the Battle of Horse Landing.